-- 1. All warrants issued for juveniles subject to the Compact shall be entered into the National Crime Information Center (NCIC) with a nationwide pickup radius with no bond amount set. - 2.
-Holding states shall honor all lawful warrants as entered by other states and shall, no later than the next business day, notify the ICJ Office in the home/demanding/sending state that the juvenile has been placed in custody pursuant to the warrant.
+- 1. All warrants issued for juveniles subject to the Compact shall be entered into the National Crime Information Center (NCIC) with a nationwide pickup radius and not eligible for bond. - 2.
+Holding states shall honor all lawful warrants as entered by other states.
+When a juvenile is placed in custody pursuant to a warrant issued by a juvenile court, the holding state shall, no later than the next business day, notify the ICJ Office in the home/demanding/sending state.
 Upon notification, the home/demanding/sending state shall issue a detainer or provide a copy of the warrant to the holding state. - 3.
-Within two (2) business days of notification, the home/demanding/sending state shall inform the holding state whether the home/demanding/sending state intends to withdraw the warrant.
-Withdrawal of the warrant does not negate the home/demanding/sending state's responsibility to return the juvenile under other applicable rules. - 4.
-The holding state shall not release the juvenile in custody on bond.
+Within two (2) business days of notification, the home/demanding/sending state shall inform the holding state whether the home/demanding/sending state intends to act upon and return the juvenile, or notify in writing the intent to withdraw the warrant.
+If mandated under other applicable rules, such as those pertaining to runaways or failed supervision, the absence of a warrant does not negate the home/demanding/sending state's responsibility to return the juvenile.